Sheriffs in the United States: Wyoming

-Wyoming elected its first black sheriff in February 2021.
+In February 2021, Albany County elected Wyoming's first black sheriff to office.

 Cherokee Nation

-The Old Cherokee Nation was divided into seven regional districts, each district had its own tribal sheriff with the High Sheriff of the Cherokee Nation serving as the chief law enforcement officer of the nation.
+The Old Cherokee Nation was divided into seven regional districts.
+Each district had its own tribal sheriff, with the High Sheriff of the Cherokee Nation overseeing the tribal jail and serving as the chief law enforcement officer of the nation.
 The first High Sheriff of the Cherokee Nation was Sam Sixkiller.